hfloyd/Dragonfly.Migration7To8Helpers/README.md

 You can view lists of Doctypes, DataTypes, and PropertyEditors, and see what other items are referencing them.
 Drill-down and view raw property data.

+Additionally, there is a UDI / GUID Lookup tool, which can be helpful when Umbraco Deploy says "There's an issue with artifact umb://document/3872fd27c0554761bc7e7d6e7e6ba146" and you'd like to know what Content node that is.

 ## Data Conversion Tools ##

 ### Find/Replace in PropertyData ###